vrodochenko/naive_vwap_calc_on_coinbase_websocket/README.md

 ###### DESCRIPTION
-A websocket client which subscribes to the coinbase feed and streams volume-weighted average prices for the pairs of choice.
+This a websocket client, which subscribes to the coinbase feed.

+By default, it calculates and streams volume-weighted average prices for the pairs of choice.

+This behavior can be modified by adding/removing plugins: check out the `plugins` folder to find some.
 ###### LAUNCH

 To start the client, install the requirements with pipenv or pip, run